altibbi-com/AltibbiVec/AltibbiVec 1.0/README.md

 >> conda install gensim nltk

 2. extract the compressed model files to a directory [ e.g. `Altibbi-FastText` ]
-3. keep the **.npy** files.
+3. keep the **.npy** files, alongside the **.mdl**.
 You are gonna to load the file with no extension, like what you'll see in the following code.
 4. run this python code to load and use the model

 ```python